 Between September 2022 and February 2024, we collected both textual and visual data from public X and Instagram accounts in the weeks leading up to and following each election.
 For Brazil, this spanned from 1 October 2022 to 2 November 2022, covering both rounds of the presidential election (2 October and 30 October 2022).
 For El Salvador, data collection occurred from 15 January 2024 to 15 February 2024, encompassing the lead-up to the presidential election held on 4 February 2024.
-In addition to online data collection, we conducted ethnographic fieldwork during the final weeks of both electoral campaigns to capture the offline discursive practices and affective dynamics characterising these crucial political moments.
+The focus on these two platforms was due to the distinct content they provide—X offering rich written material, while Instagram focuses on visual content—both of which were regularly and strategically managed by the political leaders throughout their campaigns.
 We imported 137 tweets from Bolsonaro and 83 from Bukele, totaling 210 tweets.
 Additionally, we collected 122 Instagram posts from Bolsonaro and 13 from Bukele, yielding a total of 135 Instagram posts.
 X was primarily used for political discourse, while Instagram served as a space for more personal content, providing a complementary view of how these influencers present themselves.
 The difference in post volume between the platforms was notable, but Instagram's higher follower count meant that its posts often had more impact.

+The lower number of posts from Bukele is likely due to his consistent use of social media throughout the year, rather than intensifying his strategy during election periods.
+This ongoing approach allows him to maintain a steady presence, unlike Bolsonaro, whose content is more concentrated around electoral times.
+Bukele's continuous engagement contributes to his sustained influence rather than relying solely on an electoral push.

+The analysis was conducted using a Critical Visual Methodology (CVM) to interpret both visual and textual elements in the posts, enabling a deeper understanding of the political and social context in which they were produced.
+This approach allowed us to detect patterns of political polarisation, particularly on how these platforms enabled these leaders to project authoritarian and punitive projects.
+Manual coding of the posts revealed recurring symbolic elements that contributed to the construction of political identities, enriching our analysis by incorporating both visual and written components of the discourse.

 In addition to online data collection, we conducted ethnographic fieldwork during the final weeks of both electoral campaigns to capture the offline discursive practices and affective dynamics characterising these crucial political moments.
 Elections have been typically examined through quantitative methods and institutional perspectives.
 In contrast, we argue that ethnographic research provides deep insights into how people cast their votes, beyond assuming purely rational or strategic motivations (Montoya, 2015, 2018).
 Short-term ethnography, as proposed by Pink and Morgan (2013), is particularly suitable for elections, as it allows researchers to capture the intense social and political activity that becomes more visible in such condensed periods at which stakes are high.

 Our ethnographic fieldwork in both Brazil and El Salvador involved attending public rallies and political events of various parties, visiting party headquarters when accessible, holding informal conversations with loyalists and party members, and observing political meetings open to the public.
 We also paid close attention to the political propaganda disseminated both in the streets and through mainstream media, noting the visibility it had in different parts of the country.

+Through this combination of online and ethnographic analysis, we gained insights into how these discourses resonated with audiences and contributed to political polarisation in Brazil and El Salvador.
 This work provided essential context for understanding how the political discourse circulating on social media resonated with broader public sentiment and actions offline.